beteje/beteje.github.io/_projects/fingercoord.md

     Nonnegative matrix factorization.
 </div>

-To deal with the complexity of the neuromuscular system and extend beyond the variance accounted for as a measure we proposed a method based on using fuzzy entropy as a similarity measure[^2].
+To deal with the complexity of the neuromuscular system and extend beyond the variance accounted for as a measure we proposed a method based on using fuzzy entropy as a similarity measure {% cite Jelfs2016 %}.
 Examples of the differences between the synergies extracted using 16 channels of EMG recorded from the arm show compared to an alternating least squares NMF our method places greater significance on a smaller number of muscles.

 <div class="row justify-content-center">
   <div class="col-sm-10 mt-3 mt-md-0"><img class="img-fluid rounded z-depth-1 p-2" src="{{ '/assets/img/Subj1_K3.png' | relative_url }}" alt="" title="Synergies for Subject 1"/></div>